DataDog/documentation/content/integrations/azure_storage.md

 Azure Storage is the cloud storage solution for modern applications that rely on durability, availability, and scalability to meet the needs of their customers.
 It provides the following four services: Blob storage, Table storage, Queue storage, and File storage

-Enable this integration to see in Datadog capacity (Blob only) and transaction metrics from your Azure Storage accounts.
+Enable this integration to see capacity (Blob only) and transaction metrics from your Azure Storage accounts in Datadog.

 ![dash](/static/images/azure/storage_dash.png)